Essential Windows dev tools for the new year

 - Sublime Text.
 Great text editor, but Atom has replaced this for me.

 - UltraEdit.
 The best and only way to deal with obscenely large text files.
-Its also pricey, but a good overall editor if you have the need for it.
+It's also pricey, but an excellent overall editor if required.

 Firefox Developer Edition

 The browser I've always wanted.
-It's just like the title implies, it's the latest version of Firefox but tricked out for developers.
-5 mins with the developer toolbar's GCLI you'll feel the same.
+Just like the title implies, it's the latest version of Firefox but tricked out for developers.
+5 mins with the developer toolbar's GCLI, you'll feel the same.

 $free || $donate

-Perfect local development and testing testing of responsive and mobile views.
-Has built in emulation templates for nearly every scenario, so its great for presentations as well.
-Even has VS integration.
+Perfect local development and testing of responsive and mobile views.
+Has built-in emulation templates for nearly every scenario, so it's great for presentations as well.
+It even has VS integration.

 $trial || $50

 The best way to inspect all HTTP traffic on your machine.
 Invaluable for inspecting web requests and testing over SSL.
 I used it for debugging, manipulating requests, and for record/playback of entire sessions.

 - Chrome x64 Beta.
 Still my default browser, but no longer essential for development.
 The Firefox tools have won me over.